sitemindercodetest/email-service/README.md

 - Support name of the person in from, to, cc,bcc
 - Support email headers
 - Go through all other possible error scenario and provide custom error message if required
+- Change the FIFO SQS to have dead letter queue to push the messages that fail more than n times.
 - Discuss with product owner about supporting other features like HTML/Attachment and others.